KatieWolfram/manager_readme/readme.md

 - Customer satisfaction and value provided
 - Internal team voice survey (specifically related to results for direct manager/leader)
 - Feedback from peers
-- The contribution of my teams towards Target security objectives
+- The contribution of my teams towards [$Company] security objectives
 - Systems are reliable/observable, we use observable data to resolve incidents and recovery
 - When my team members do something unexpected and amazing for the benefit of others
-- Am I achieving my own personal G&Os for the year
+- Am I achieving my own personal goals and objectives for the year

 ### My management style